Tom Selleck Starred In Awkward Soap Commercials Before He Was Famous

 To draw laughter from the audience, Tom Selleck mimicked showering as “ecstatically” as he did back then.
 But apparently, that’s what people did those days.
 The actor also talked about one commercial he did for some cologne brand that made it “painful” for his nipples.
 Ouch!

-Even though it’s been awhile since Tom Selleck played the mustachioed detective on Magnum, P.I., the 72-year-old actor still has what it takes to be a badsa**, according to 2Paragrahs.
+Even though it’s been awhile since Tom Selleck played the mustachioed detective on Magnum, P.I., the 72-year-old actor still has what it takes to be epic, according to 2Paragrahs.
 Selleck, who’s currently starring on CBS’s Blue Bloods, caught the attention of his fans in one of the latest episodes of the CBS show.

 In one scene of the January 6 episode of Blue Bloods, Tom Selleck, who plays Police Commissioner Frank Reagan on the legal drama series, was seen addressing cadets at the Police Academy about not cheating on their upcoming psych exams.